 The U.S. Department of Justice ("DOJ") and U.S. Securities and Exchange Commission ("SEC") investigated Shell and two of its subsidiaries for alleged U.S. Foreign Corrupt Practices Act ("FCPA") violations in connection with their use of Panalpina for logistics and freight forwarding services in Nigeria.
 On November 4, 2010, a criminal information was filed charging SNEPCO with conspiring to violate the FCPA's anti-bribery and books and records provisions, and with aiding and abetting a violation of the books and records provisions.
 The charges relate to SNEPCO payment of approximately USD 2 million to its subcontractors, knowing that some or all of the money would be paid as bribes to Nigerian customs officials by Panalpina in order to import materials and equipment into the country.

 On 17 February 2016, 50 officers of the Italian financial police and Dutch anti-fraud team raided Shell headquarters in the Hague in relation to the Nigerian allegations.
-In addition, the Dutch home of former Nigerian Attorney General Mohammed Bello Adoke was also reportedly search.
+In addition, the Dutch home of former Nigerian Attorney General Mohammed Bello Adoke was also reportedly searched.

 In February 2016, Dutch police raided Shell's office in The Hague.
 The Dutch Public Prosecutor is conducting a joint investigation with Italian authorities into Shell's purchase of the offshore concession in Nigeria.